metasfresh/metasfresh-documentation/_webui_collection/EN/Assign_prices_to_partner.md

 ---
-title: How do I assign Prices to a Partner (Customer/Vendor)?
+title: How do I assign Prices to a Partner (Customer/Vendor) or Partner Group?
 layout: default
 tags:
   - Pricing